Choosing a Message Queue on Zerops

 - Separate env vars (recommended, works with every NATS client library): pass

-- JetStream: Enabled by default (
+- JetStream capability: enabled by default (

-JET_STREAM_ENABLED=1) - Storage: Up to 40GB memory + 250GB file store
+JET_STREAM_ENABLED=1); recipes opt in by writing JetStream client code.
+SettingJET_STREAM_ENABLED=0hard-disables the capability across the project. - Storage: Up to 40GB memory + 250GB file store

 - Max message: 8MB default, 64MB max (